NAIL: Lexical Retrieval Indices with Efficient Non-Autoregressive Decoders: Model

-and we train the model to incrementally minimize the per-batch loss, summed over all $m$ examples in the batch.
-Note carefully that the number of explicit negative passages can vary under this setup, as the positive passages for other queries serve as implicit negative passages for every other query.
-More details about the exact training setup are given in the following section.
+We train \ourapproach{} by assembling $\mathcal{D}$ into batches of $m$ examples and calculating an in-batch softmax that includes both positive and negative passages from the batch \cite{gtr}.\tk{Add more citations here.
+This is very standard.} Let a single batch of $m$ examples be and let $\mathbf{d}_i$ be all of the positive and negative candidate passages in this batch.
+The per-example loss for a query $q$ and positive passage $d^+$ drawn from batch $\mathrm{b}_i$ is and we train the model to incrementally minimize the per-batch loss, summed over all $m$ examples in the batch.
+Note that the number of explicit negative passages can vary under this setup, as the positive passages for other queries serve as implicit negative passages for every other query.
+More details about the training setup are given in the following section.